 Every day, nursing professionals assess and document patient conditions, perform nursing interventions, and assist primary care providers in developing treatment plans.
 They also educate family members, manage medications, consult with peers, and manage patient movement.
 These heavy workloads often leave nurses feeling overworked.
 However, caregivers avoid this outcome by following evidence-based nursing practices rather than relying on instinct and experience alone.

-The following four sections highlight evidence-based practices for nurses as recommended by Lippincott Nursing Center.
+The following 4 sections highlight evidence-based practices for nurses as recommended by the Lippincott Nursing Center.